A. L. Zissu: Trial, reprieve, and death

-Zissu's case was presented for review in October 1954, but reprieve was ruled out.
-It is known that, by 1955, he was kept at Pitești prison, in exceptionally harsh conditions.
+In late September 1954, Zissu was transported by rail to Pitești, alongside his political adversary Rudich.
+Both were then dispatched to the infamous Pitești Prison, and were reportedly psychologically abused by their guards on arrival.
+Zissu's case was presented for review in October, but reprieve was ruled out; his regimen in the Pitești facility was by then proving to be exceptionally harsh.
 Wexler notes that Zissu was one of the test subjects for an experiment in reeducation inaugurated by Eugen Țurcanu and Petrică Fux, namely: "a regimen of political indoctrination under the threat of beatings.
 A regimen that defies logical reason."
 That same year, Zissu's colleague Orenștein died as a result of being tortured by Țurcanu, who was acting on orders received from Securitate officer Tudor Sepeanu.
-Zissu himself was granted an amnesty upon interventions made by Israeli diplomats, being moved to Văcărești in June 1955, and ultimately reprieved on April 14, 1956.
+Zissu himself was granted an amnesty upon interventions made by Israeli diplomats, being moved to Văcărești Prison in June 1955, and ultimately reprieved on April 14, 1956.
 He then moved into his old Bucharest home, and was allowed to resume work as manager of his former sugar factory.
 His health compromised by mistreatment in prison, he became the focus of another campaign, which was meant to ensure his right to emigrate.
 Chief Rabbi Moses Rosen was among those involved in negotiating the issue with Gheorghiu-Dej's government.
 He obtained an audience with Deputy Premier Emil Bodnăraș, who was cheerful about granting Zissu and Benvenisti their Romanian passports: "They wish to leave, so Mazal tov!"

 Avram and Rachel Zissu finally emigrated on July 17, 1956, reaching Vienna first, and then taking an El Al flight to Tel Aviv; they arrived there, alongside Jean Cohen and Moscovici with their families, on the night of July 18.
 Addressing the small crowd gathered for an impromptu welcome ceremony, Zissu noted that his time in prison, as well as his ultimate arrival in Israel, had solidified his belief in miracles.
 He was rushed into a hospital, but died of a heart attack in Tel Aviv less than two months after his arrival.
 Journalist Henry Marcus delivered his obituary, which he had initially prepared as a biographical notice to celebrate Zissu's arrival, over Israel Radio.
 His funeral was attended by some of Israel's leading figures, among them Golda Meir, Yosef Sprinzak, and the WJC's Nahum Goldmann.
 Goldmann personally delivered the funeral oration.
-The writer and activist was further honored by having a Haifa street and an Acre school named after him later in the 1950s; Mella Revici-Iancu also founded a Zissu Library, inaugurated in September 1960 as part of the Israeli Romanian Association (Hitachdut Olei Romania).
-Two other Zissu streets exist, one in Tel Aviv and the other in Beersheba.